Peter Mandelson: Early career

-As Chairman of the British Youth Council, in 1978 Mandelson was delegated to attend the Soviet-organised World Festival of Youth and Students at Havana, Cuba.
-He was elected to Lambeth Borough Council in 1979 but stood down in 1982, disillusioned with the state of Labour politics during the leadership of Michael Foot.
-Mandelson then worked from 1982 to 1985 as a television producer at London Weekend Television on Weekend World, where he formed a friendship with his superior John (now Lord) Birt.
+Mandelson worked in the Economic Department of the Trades Union Congress between 1977 and 1978; from 1978 to 1980, he was Chairman of the British Youth Council.
+In 1978, he was delegated to attend the Soviet-organised World Festival of Youth and Students at Havana, Cuba.
+He was elected to Lambeth Council at a by-election in 1979 but stood down in 1982, disillusioned with the state of Labour politics during the leadership of Michael Foot.
+Mandelson then worked from 1982 to 1985 as a television producer at London Weekend Television on Weekend World, where he formed a friendship with his superior John Birt.

 Political career

 Director of communications

-In 1985, the Labour Party leader Neil Kinnock appointed Mandelson the party's director of communications.
-As director, he was one of the first people in Britain to whom the term "spin doctor" was applied; he was thus called the "Prince of Darkness", a nickname also used by heavy metal personality Ozzy Osbourne.
+In 1985, the Labour Party leader Neil Kinnock appointed Mandelson as the party's director of communications.
+As director, he was one of the first people in Britain to whom the term "spin doctor" was applied, and he was nicknamed the "Prince of Darkness".
 Mandelson ran the campaign at the 1986 Fulham by-election where Labour defeated the Conservative Party.

-For the 1987 general election campaign, Mandelson commissioned film director Hugh Hudson, whose Chariots of Fire (1981) had won an Oscar as Best Picture, to make a party political broadcast promoting Kinnock as a potential prime minister.
-Tagged "Kinnock – the Movie", it led to the party leader's approval rating being raised by 16%, to 19%, in polls, and was even repeated in another PPB slot.
-The election, held on 11 June 1987, returned Margaret Thatcher's Conservatives for the third time, although Labour gained 20 seats, and, this time, convincingly pushed the SDP-Liberal Alliance into third place.
+For the 1987 general election campaign, Mandelson commissioned the film director Hugh Hudson, whose Chariots of Fire (1981) had won an Oscar as Best Picture, to make a party political broadcast promoting Kinnock as a potential prime minister.
+Tagged "Kinnock – the Movie", it led to the party leader's approval rating being raised by 16%, to 19%, in polls, and was even repeated in another party political broadcast slot.
+The election, held on 11 June 1987, returned Margaret Thatcher's Conservatives for the third time, although Labour gained 20 seats, and, this time, convincingly pushed the SDP–Liberal Alliance into third place.
 Opponents termed the Labour Party's election campaign "a brilliantly successful election defeat".
 He ceased being a Labour Party official in 1990 when he was selected as Labour candidate for the constituency of Hartlepool, which was then considered a safe seat.